espocrm/documentation/docs/administration/fields.md

 !!! note

     When the read-only parameter is enabled for a *link* or *link-multiple* field, it won't be possible to create a related record from the relationship panel.
+It happens because an ID of the current record is passed in the link field.

 ## Dynamic Logic